ImanBanerjee/ImanBanerjee/README.md

 # 💫 About Me:
-A boy and a student who is interested in Coding.<br>Learning Python<br>From Kolkata, India<br>Freelance Graphic Designer<br>Github Student Developer <br>Have a lot of experience in Design Filed <br>Write Technical blogs
+A boy  who is interested in Coding.<br>Learning Python<br>From Kolkata, India<br>Freelance Graphic Designer<br>Github Student Developer <br>Have a lot of experience in Design Filed <br>Write Technical blogs

 ## 🌐 Socials: